sweagleExpert/microServiceExample/README.md

 - Java 8 and Maven
 - Active Sweagle account
-- Uploaded configuration data in Sweagle for each and every microservice and environment profile (e.g. default, development, production etc.)
+- Upload configuration data in Sweagle for each and every microservice and environment profile (e.g. default, development, production etc.).
+Following are instructions/screenshots for profile: 'default'

-**The following Key names & Key values should be inherited in every node in the dimension**
+**Key names & Key values should bto e inherited in every node in the dimension**

 >
 > | Key | Value |